Second-hand smoke: what is it?

 One of the most important things you can do is to make sure no-one smokes near your child in your house or car.
 This means you’ll have to smoke away from your child, and that you’ll need to ask other family members, friends, carers and visitors to do the same.
 Also make sure no-one ever smokes in an enclosed area near your child.

 You might need to explain to friends and family that simply blowing smoke away from your child doesn’t protect your child from the harmful effects of smoke.
+You could say that you’re keen to keep your child healthy by minimising their exposure to smoke.

 When visiting friends or leaving children in the care of someone else, try to make sure the environment is free of smoke.